 CIFAR Research Workshops: Call for Proposals

 We invite the global research community to submit proposals for workshops that are centred on complex, fundamental questions of importance to the world.
-Topics selected for workshops should have the potential to impact multiple sectors of society internationally.
-Topics that are timely in the context of world events, high-risk or which have strong potential for advancement or refinement through a collaborative and interdisciplinary approach are encouraged.
+Topics selected for workshops should have the potential to impact multiple sectors of society on an international scale.
+Topics that are timely in the context of world events, high-risk, or have strong potential for advancement or refinement through a collaborative and interdisciplinary approach are encouraged.

 () PROPOSAL AREAS & DEADLINES

-- Workshops must be comprised of a core team of three to four international and interdisciplinary researchers who intend to address topics of global importance.
-At least one researcher must be based in Canada.
+- Workshops must be comprised of a core team of three to four international and interdisciplinary researchers or practitioners who intend to address topics of global importance.
+At least one core team member must be based in Canada.
 Other participants are expected to be geographically diverse.
 One of the core team members must serve as the lead applicant for the proposal.
 CIFAR will work with the core team to identify and recruit additional participants.